odinuv/web/en/apv/walkthrough/javascript/index.md

 JavaScript is often misunderstood language, it has syntax similar to Java, PHP or C++; its name refers to Java but it is much different.
 JavaScript is object oriented like Java, but definition of a class is not familiar at all.
 It has first-class functions (a function which can be stored in a variable) and it is dynamically typed (variable type is defined by content like in PHP).
-Source code written in JavaScript is much different to anything you probably know.
-I will start with some basic examples which I believe would not confuse you at all; `console.log()` sends its output to browser's developer tools (F12).
+Complex source code written in JavaScript is much different to anything you probably know.
+I will start with some basic examples which I believe would not confuse you at all; `console.log()` sends its output to browser's developer tools console (F12).

 Here is a brief JavaScript demo: